creek-service/creek-service.github.io/_docs/20-descriptors.md

 ## Component descriptors

 Creek defines two types of components: aggregates and services, with the former being an abstraction, with a defined public API, around a one or more of the latter.
-Both share a [common base type][componentDescriptor].
+Both share a [common base type <i class="fas fa-external-link-alt"></i>][componentDescriptor]{:target="_blank"}.

+Both kinds of component descriptor need registering, so they are discoverable by [Creek's system tests][systemTest].
+The [aggregate template repository][aggTemp] handles this registration for you.
+If not using the repository, the [Kafka Service aggregate api tutorial][regCompDescriptors] covers how to register the descriptors.

 ### Service descriptor